 I don’t know about you, but I have had about enough of our undead friends to last me a lifetime.
-Don’t get me wrong, I am a huge fan of our zombie brethren.
+Don’t get me wrong, I am a huge fan of zombie movies.
 It’s just that because of overexposure and a constant tweaking to the mythos to keep it “fresh”, I have become a little jaded.
 They don’t make them like Romero used to, before he went all independent and deeply disappointing.

 In the 1980s, the zombie onslaught was everywhere: on our televisions, adverts and music videos, which led to an eventual lack of interest from the public and a whole lot of “meh”.
 Once there were dancing zombies in Michael Jackson’s ‘Thriller’, being scared by them ever again seemed liked a hard task.

 Zombies almost completely disappeared from our media until 2004 when the both excellent Shaun of the Dead and Dawn of the Dead were released, with the latter doing a lot to introduce “fast” zombies to a new modern audience.
 Replacing shuffling, sometimes laughable slow zombies with sprinting lunatics did a lot to revitalise the perception of the undead as legitimate monsters once again.

 However, fastforward ten years and the perception of zombies feels like it’s shifting again.
 An abundance of zombie-related media has meant that what exactly makes a reanimated cadaver is now more debatable than ever: some of them can talk, use tools, retain some of their humanity, not to mention their “rules” regarding what they can and cannot eat.
 Some of them aren’t even dead to begin with.
 It’s a creative free-for-all.

 That’s not to say that there hasn’t been some truly innovative and original ways of showing brain-eating and marrow gnawing on our screens lately.
 It just so happens that for every Land of the Dead, we get fifty Volcano Zombies.
 With the surely imminent death knell of the modern zombie craze not too far away, I decided to take a look at some of the best zombie movies of the 21st century so far.